BingoLee1/TkCapture/README.md

 # TkCapture
-TkCapture is a lightweight screenshot and screen recording tool developed based on Python tkinter.
+TkCapture is a cross-platform and lightweight screenshot and screen recording tool developed based on Python tkinter.
 It supports screenshot editing and GIF recording, allows you to copy screenshots to the system clipboard,
 and provides an intuitive and user-friendly interface.